Inside The Industry: Sustainable Fashion Trends for 2023

 Transforming Textiles

-Last year, the European Commission published the EU Strategy for sustainable textiles.
+Last year the European Commission published the EU Strategy for sustainable textiles.
 The commission set out mandatory design requirements for textiles to ensure they are easier to repair, recycle and to increase longevity in a bid to move towards a circular business model.
-Increasing transparency policies include the introduction of digital product passports for textile goods, containing mandatory information regarding the sustainability of the product, which should support consumers and stakeholders in their decision-making.
+Increasing transparency policies include the introduction of digital product passports for textile goods, containing mandatory information regarding the sustainability of the product which should support consumers and stakeholders in their decision making.

 The commission has acknowledged the importance of waste reduction, introducing Extended Producer Responsibility.
 In order to separate textile waste from market growth, producers must be held accountable for the waste their products create.
 Textile responsibility requirements are yet to be introduced, but are to include eco-modulation fees and measures to promote a textile waste hierarchy as part of the revision to the Waste Framework Directive in 2023.
 However, those in the industry argue that the strategy could have gone further to discourage waste given that an estimated 92 million tonnes of textile waste is generated every year.

+The World Resources Institute’s research into the roadmap to net zero has identified six interventions that deliver over 60% of the necessary reductions to reach 1.5°C. This involves maximising material efficiency, scaling more sustainable materials and practices, and accelerating the development of innovative materials.
 The paper comments on the need for investment in ‘next-generation’ textiles, these are innovative materials such as non-animal or non-plastic alternatives to leather, fur and polyester.
 Next-gen materials differ from current leather replacements, such as PVC, that rely on harmful chemicals.
 According to the nonprofit Material Innovation Initiative (MII) investment in the next-gen materials sector dropped from $980 million the previous year to $457 million in 2022.
 However, the MII’s report notes that 2021 saw an unprecedented spike in capital invested in next-gen companies, whereas 2022 presented a more challenging investment landscape.
+Elaine Siu, the MII’s Chief Innovation Officer, has commented that “many industry brands have specific, publicly disclosed targets and pledges to attain measurable improvements in sustainability.
+Given the significant impact raw materials have on a brand’s environmental footprint, it is expected that these targets will be largely achieved through a transition from incumbent materials to next-gen alternatives.”

 Allbirds are among the brands pioneering the use of next-gen materials, partnering with material innovation company Natural Fiber Welding (NFW) to create a plant leather that is 100% plastic free and vegan.
 Their Plant Pacer trainer features a plant leather upper with a carbon footprint that is 88% lower than traditional leathers.